-Kayde fought Tikulti, as promised.
+Kayde fought Tikulti as promised.
 Right off the bat, Kayde got the advantage and pushed him back a little, then baited him to the edge of the circle and where he ran right out of it as he lunged at Kayde, earning him jeers from his fellows for how easily he was defeated.

-While the two groups mingled in the spirit of new friendship, Lestok’s opponent congratulated him on his bravery and accepted his invitation to try some of his special spice blend later, Jak thanked Tikulti for looking after Kayde, and Quentin asked his opponent Murtaak about the dirgesinger tradition while Yeraa remained standoffish.
+While the two groups mingled in the spirit of new friendship, Lestok’s opponent congratulated him on his bravery and accepted his invitation to try some of his special spice blend later, Jak thanked Tikulti for looking after Kayde, and Quentin asked his opponent Marduuk about the dirgesinger tradition while Yeraa remained standoffish.
 As they continued up the trail, Yeraa waved Aruget over and told him that the stories said the caves contained two pieces of the crown.
 They would encounter an obelisk that would teleport the goblins one way to seek out Murkoorak’s Orb, and asked Aruget that the party seek out Zaarani’s Solitaire in the moon pool.
 He thanked her for her confidence and she said that they had proven themselves and were sanctioned by the Six Kings themselves.

-Meanwhile, Kayde got tired of everyone speaking goblin and tried his hand at a greeting, interrupting Quentin’s conversation with Murdaak, who laughed heartily at his pronunciation.
+Meanwhile, Kayde got tired of everyone speaking goblin and tried his hand at a greeting, interrupting Quentin’s conversation with Marduuk, who laughed heartily at his pronunciation.
 While Quentin encouraged Kayde to keep talking as an unwitting distraction, he summoned a bird to pass a message to Tikulti, whom Jak was unsuccessfully trying to bond with.
 The group reformed and Arguet brought them up to speed, while Quentin shared with them Tikulti’s reply – that there was nothing he wanted to tell them for fear of blowing his cover.
 Jak, though disappointed, agreed that it was wise for himself to stop bothering Tikulti.

 As they came higher up the trail, Yeraa directed them to a cave whose entrance was covered in vines, saying they would travel together until they reached the obelisk, and gave Aruget a khyber shard wrapped in byeshk that she said would allow them to keep in communication.
-With that, the two groups entered the cave, to the mysteries that lay inside.
+With that, the two groups entered the cave, to face the mysteries that lay inside.